Exclusive with Former Steelers Wide Receiver Ryan Thelwell, 1999

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First off, can you let us know how you got involved in boxing/training?
+First off, can you let me know where we can find you now?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail